Request a Transcript

 For a transcript of coursework completed prior to our independence from Catonsville Community College in June 1993, contact the Community Colleges of Baltimore County, Catonsville Campus, Records Office, 443-840-2222.

-By completing the Reverse Transfer section of the Carroll Transcript Request form, you may authorize Carroll to request a transcript from your transfer institution.
-This is especially useful if you decide to leave before obtaining a Carroll diploma.
-If you complete 15 credits, you may send four-year college credits back to fulfill graduation requirements.
+By completing the Reverse Transfer section of the Carroll Transcript Request form, you authorize Carroll to request a transcript from your transfer institution.
+If you complete 15 Carroll credits, you may send four-year college credits back to fulfill the rest of your graduation requirements.

-Speak to an adviser or someone in the Records Office at either of your colleges to discuss reverse transfer opportunities.
+Speak to a Carroll adviser or Records Office staff to discuss reverse transfer opportunities.

 If you plan to transfer to a four-year college or university, you must meet the requirements of that institution.
 A grade of less than "C" may not be accepted by the transfer institution.